• Skip to primary navigation

 Here is a little video to show how I make streusel:

-• This makes a huge amount of streusel.
-If you prefer less streusel, cut the amount in half (for reference, I took the photos with half the amount, to make sure the rhubarb shows well in the pictures).
+This makes a huge amount of streusel.
+If you prefer less streusel, cut the amount in half (for reference, the photos were taken with less than the full batch, to make sure the rhubarb shows well in the pictures).

 • Do not skip beating the eggs until fluffy.
 This really does take around 4 minutes – otherwise the cake will be dense and flat.